GOP tactics herald a grim new era of governing for Biden and Democrats

 Leahy’s worries were not misplaced: This week’s shutdown threat, which was averted with a Senate vote Thursday night, was not only just as quixotic — aimed at forcing President Biden to sign a bill blocking his own coronavirus vaccine mandates — but is being led by some of the same Republican plotters.

-They included Sen. Ted Cruz (R-Texas), the lead architect of the 2013 shutdown, and Sen. Mike Lee (R-Utah), as well as Reps.
-Jim Jordan (R-Ohio) and Chip Roy (R-Texas), who served as Cruz’s top legislative strategist in 2013.
+They included Sen. Ted Cruz (Tex.), the lead architect of the 2013 shutdown, and Sen. Mike Lee (Utah), as well as Reps.
+Jim Jordan (Ohio) and Chip Roy (Tex.), who served as Cruz’s top legislative strategist in 2013.

 “We should use every tool we have to protect people’s rights,” Cruz thundered to reporters Wednesday.
 “The vaccine mandates are illegal, they’re abusive and they’re hurting this country.”